Video Source Characterization Using Encoding and Encapsulation Characteristics: Proposed Method

 \section{Proposed Method}

-As encoding and encapsulation characteristics of a file represent two independent aspects, they are complementary in nature.
-Therefore, our method combines both sources of information for more accurate camera-model identification.
+As encoding and encapsulation characteristics of a video file represent two independent aspects, they are complementary in nature.
+Therefore, our method combines both sources of information for more accurate source attribution.
 To this end, we first introduce a joint representation for file metadata, named {\em file-metadata tree}.
-Then, we use a two-level hierarchical framework for classification as a stratified learning approach will provide better scalability in meeting the challenge of performing camera-model identification in the presence of a large number of camera models.
+Then, we use a two-level hierarchical framework for classification as a stratified learning approach will provide better scalability in meeting the challenge of performing attribution in the presence of a large number of source classes.
 At the first-level, we evaluate topological properties of the file-metadata tree to perform a coarse classification considering three abstractions.
 Then at the second level, we map the file-metadata representation to a feature vector in order to identify the camera model.